wballard/VariableSky/concepts.markdown

 the screen with HTML anyhow.
 Linked data keeps all the clients up to date, think of it as continuous replication rather than the detached replicas you get via a REST API.

+By varying how you link, you get a slice of the total data on the server on each client as needed.

 ## Data Model
 The data model is `JavaScript`, addressed by `href`.
 This builds on a